n30w/Nuku-Hiva-monarch/README.md

-# Nuku Hiva Monarch
+# Andthensome

-This project is named after a bird.
-Anyway, this gets my saved posts on Reddit and displays it on a website interface.
+Reddit only caches 1000 saved posts+comments.
+This is a problem if you keep saving posts and want to view your oldest ones.

+The name for this project is named "Andthensome", because it has the ability to retrieve all your Reddit posts, and then some, because it can retrieve any updates as well.

 ## TODO

+- [x] Store reddit credentials in .env file
+- [ ] SQL Comparison function
 - [ ] Use a docker container for API calls
-- [ ] Store reddit credentials in .env file

 ## Links